memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 Additionally - being a logic analyzer, you need to take care that you're not accidentally degrading the signals you're monitoring.
-This can be particularly tricky on faster signal buses, where edge rates of signals are shrinking into the single digit nanoseconds.
+This can be particularly tricky on faster signal buses, where edge rates of signals are shrinking into single digit nanoseconds.
 (This author was recently re-educated on this matter by a quad SPI bus running at 30MHz.)
 All is not lost, though!
 There are a few relatively simple things you can do to eke out all the signal bandwidth you can out of your Saleae: